openeew/openeew.com/docs/contributing.md

 ### Reporting bugs
 We use GitHub Issues for our public bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
 If you a are certain this is a new, unreported bug, you can submit a bug report.

-If you have questions about using Docusaurus, contact the Docusaurus Twitter account at @docusaurus, and we will do our best to answer your questions.

-You can also file issues as feature requests or enhancements.
-If you see anything you'd like to be implemented, create an issue with feature template
+You can file issues as feature requests or enhancements.
+If you see anything you'd like to be implemented, create an issue with feature template.

 ## Pull requests
+### DCO
+All pull requests will require you to ensure the change is certified via the [Developer Certificate of Origin (DCO)](https://github.com/apps/dco/).
+The DCO is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.

 ### Your first pull request
 So you have decided to contribute code back to upstream by opening a pull request.
 You've invested a good chunk of time, and we appreciate it.
 We will do our best to work with you and get the PR looked at.